Let’s Love a Little More

 Today I went online to see the devastating news that Anthony Bourdain had committed suicide.
 Last week Kate Spade tragically took her own life and it reminded me how precious life is and how we all need to love a little more.

-The charismatic Bourdain was someone whose presence and charm leapt off the screen into our homes.
+The charismatic Bourdain was someone whose presence and charm leaped off the screen into our homes.
 We look at celebrities and think their lives are perfect, but sometimes things aren’t as they seem.
-It can be the same with our loved ones.
+It can be the same as with our loved ones.

 I feel like suicide is more and more common and it breaks my heart but I feel like society is to blame.
 We are put under so much pressure to look a certain way, to have the house, the car, the clothes and wear such huge financial burdens that we can get overwhelmed.

 I’ve seen it happen, I’ve experienced it myself.
 Years ago I tried it myself because I didn’t think I measured up, I felt incomplete.
 Over the years I lost people who seemed so happy.
 I could have lost a close friend, but luckily I came home to find them.
 There were even moments in the last few years where the financial pressure I was under was so extreme I considered it again.

 It happens way too often.

 It’s time for us to rise, we need to pay more attention to people, to listen properly, to get off our phones and be present (I am at major fault in this).
 We need to sit down with the people we love and ask them how their day was, and really take in what they say.

 When did our society become a place of harsh judgment and criticism?
 Why do we feel the need to gossip and put each other down?
 We laugh at celebrities, we laugh at each other and we wonder why our world is so broken.